This is one of those meals we could make over and over in our house….everyone loves it!

 It’s super easy to make double the marinade, place the pork tenderloin in the fridge for at least 24 hours, then freeze for future use!

 If you try this simple marinated pork tenderloin, be sure to come back and leave a comment and star rating!

 Char Sui Pork - Paleo, Gluten & Dairy Free

-- 2 pounds pork tenderloin cubed, or sliced in 4 long and thin slices.
+- 2 pounds pork tenderloin sliced in 4 long and thin slices.
 This is especially important if you are only marinating briefly (smaller pieces of meat mean more flavor).
 The long and thin slices are easy to throw on the grill, just chop afterwards!

 - 2 tablespoons minced garlic